biblequiz/BibleQuiz.com/_pages/national-finals.md

 <a href="https://brushfire.com/agusa/NBQ/551064" class="button is-primary">Register for National Finals</a>

-Coach & Quizzer registration remains the same at $195.00.
-Registration includes:
+Coach & Quizzer registration remains the same at $195 and includes:

 - 4 lunches (Mon-Thur)
 - Friday’s formal banquet